evkx/evkx.github.io/content/models/bmw/ix1/iX1_xDrive30/_index.md

 ## Infotainment

 You can choose between two sound systems on the BMW iX1 xDrive30.
-With the Harman Kardon Surround Sound system, you get nine amplifier channels and 16 speakers with a max system output of 464 watts.
-With the Harman Kardon Surround Sound system, you get seven amplifier channels and 16 speakers with a max system output of 464 watts.
+With the Harman Kardon Surround Sound system, you get 16 speakers with a max system output of 464 watts.
+With the Harman Kardon Surround Sound system, you get 16 speakers with a max system output of 464 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the BMW iX1 xDrive30 supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The model has 3 USB-C connections as standard.
-The models is equipped with 1 USB-A connections as standard.
+The model has 1 USB-A connections as standard.
 ## Lights

 You can choose between two types of headlights for the BMW iX1 xDrive30.
 The standard headlights use LED technology.
 Headlights based on LED Matrix technology are available as an option.
 LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that can be turned on and off individually to un-light small areas in front.
 In addition, the standard taillights use LED technology.